ankur-dauneria/log-analysis/Readme.md

 # Log Analysis

 > This tool analyzes SQL logs to find useful insights.
 The project uses Flask framework, wherein a lightweight python web server is constructed to query the large Postgres SQL database (with over millions rows) to fetch the results.
 Results are then displayed on a bootstrap based frontend.
-In short, it's a reporting tool that queries the database to discover useful insights.
 Database used here contains newspaper articles, as well as the web server log for the site.

 ## Front end with output